Why Should

 Kearns Mobility Hub

-TravelWise collaborated with Kearns leaders, residents, the Utah Transit Authority, and the US Department of Transportation to fund, plan, and build the Kearns Mobility Hub.
+TravelWise collaborated with Kearns leaders, residents, Utah Transit Authority, and the US Department of Transportation to fund, plan, and build the Kearns Mobility Hub.
 Members of the Kearns Youth Council were also important collaborators and helped design the Hub and ensure a feeling of local ownership.
 It’s now an aesthetically pleasing gathering place for making social connections while walking, biking, and rolling to and from public bus service right next to the Kearns Library.
 With better transportation access and convenience, Kearns residents can more readily connect with others–those within their community and those beyond.

 Walking, Biking, and Rolling to Transit

 It takes strong and sustained collaboration to pinpoint transportation improvement projects that will significantly boost mobility, have a lasting impact, and improve individual and community health.
-Ensuring safe, comfortable, and convenient walking, biking, and rolling access from point A to public transit and then from public transit on to a final destination, also known as First/Last Mile (FLM) connections, is one type of project that can significantly boost mobility, especially for those with disabilities, the elderly, and kids.
+Ensuring safe, comfortable, and convenient walking, biking, and rolling access from point A to public transit and then from public transit on to a final destination, also known as First/Last Mile (FLM) connections, is one type of project that can significantly boost mobility, especially for persons with disabilities (PWD), the elderly, and kids.
 In 2023, the UDOT Planning Division TravelWise Program led a collaboration between UDOT, Utah Transit Authority, Wasatch Front Regional Council (WFRC), Mountainland Association of Governments (MAG), and nine cities to apply for and secure nearly $25 million in federal grants for First/Last Mile connections to 10 light rail stations and 13 bus stops in historically disadvantaged communities.
 The “First/Last Mile Connections: Improving Communities’ Quality of Life Through Access to Opportunities and Healthy Transportation Connections” project will begin engineering in 2025 and be completed by 2029.

 Employer Initiatives